prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 :::

 :::warning Known Release Bug
-Setting a default fee recipient through the validator client is currently not working in the upcoming branch a fix was created and merged into develop for the following release. please refer to [#10555](https://github.com/prysmaticlabs/prysm/pull/10555)
+Users are unable to set a default fee recipient through the validator client due to an implementation bug in release 2.0.7.
+This was fixed and merged into develop for the following release in pr [#10555](https://github.com/prysmaticlabs/prysm/pull/10555).
+Users can still set a default fee recipient through the beacon node if no fee recipient configurations are provided to the validator client.
 :::

 :::warning Incorrectly configured Fee Recipient settings could lead to a loss of earnings.